divyajnu08/spring-boot-rest-template/README.md

 # Spring Boot OTP Login + JWT Authentication (MVP)

-A minimal and clean starter project that provides APIs for OTP-based authentication and token verification.
+A minimal starter project that provides APIs for OTP-based authentication and token verification.
 This version supports phone number + OTP login only, with automatic user creation on first login.
 No username/password mechanism is used.